ritikaxx/Ment-Ed/README.md

 # Ment-Ed
 An E-learning web portal for students, mentors and recruiters!

+# PPT 0f IDEA of project is given above

 # MOTIVATION-
 1. The recent COVID pandemic has disrupted many sectors, especially the educational and industrial sectors.
 The enormous number of layoffs due to